Tiantai: Modern era

 Dixian was the most influential figure in modern Tiantai, who carried the Tiantai lineage (specifically the Lingfeng lineage) from the late Qing into the 20th century.
 Master Dixian is regarded as a reviver and the 43rd dharma ancestor of Chinese Tiantai.
 He was highly active in preaching and composing numerous works.
 Dixian played a significant role in establishing modern Chinese Buddhist education by founding institutions like the Contemplation Institute.
 Dixian's student, the monk Tanxu (1875 – 1963), is known for having rebuilt various Tiantai temples during the Republican era (such as Zhanshan temple in Qingdao) and for preserving the Tiantai lineage into the PRC era.
 The modern era also saw the rise important lay Buddhists active in studying Tiantai doctrine, such as Gong Zizhen.
 During the Chinese Civil War, various dharma heirs of Dixian moved to Hong Kong, including Tanxu and Baojing.
 They helped establish the Tiantai tradition in Hong Kong, where it remains a strong living tradition today, being preserved by their dharma heirs.

 Baojing's dharma heir, Jueguang, helped establish the Guanzong Temple in Hong Kong and transmitted the lineage to numerous monks from Korea, Indonesia, Singapore, Taiwan and mainland China.
 Tanxuan's heir, Yongxing, founded Xifang Temple in Hong Kong, as well as various temples in Malaysia and the United States (as well as the Texas Buddhist association and its Jade Buddha Temple).
 Furthermore, other monks from this lineage have helped to reintroduce the Tiantai tradition from Hong Kong back to the rest of mainland China, aiding in the reconstruction of Chinese Buddhism after the reform and opening up period.

 During the modern era, Tiantai thought was also influential on some modern Chinese philosophers, like Mou Zongsan (1909 –1995).

 The ancient Guoqing Temple at mount Tiantai, which had suffered from neglect and destruction, was renovated at the behest of Zhou Enlai in 1973.
-Guoqing Temple is now a major center of Chinese Tiantai Buddhism as well as remains a place of pilgrimage for Japanese Tendai Buddhists.
+Guoqing Temple is now a major center of Chinese Tiantai Buddhism and it also remains a place of pilgrimage for Japanese Tendai Buddhists.